2010 United States House of Representatives elections in South Carolina

 The 2010 United States House of Representatives elections in South Carolina were held on Tuesday, November 2, 2010.
 The primary elections were held on June 8.

 The composition of the state delegation before the election was four Republicans and two Democrats.

 After the general election, the composition of the state delegation entering the 112th Congress was five Republicans and just one Democrat.

-All seats were rated safe for their incumbent parties except for district 5.

 Overview

 By district

 Results of the 2010 United States House of Representatives elections in South Carolina by district:

 District 1

-Incumbent Republican Congressman Henry E. Brown Jr. has been in office since 2001 and is retiring.
+Incumbent Republican Congressman Henry E. Brown Jr. had been in office since 2001 and was retiring.
 The open seat was contested by Democrat Ben Frasier, Republican Tim Scott, Green Robert Dobbs, Libertarian Keith Blandford, Working Families Rob Groce, United Citizens Milton Elmer "Mac" McCullough Jr. and Independence Party Jimmy Wood.
 Scott defeated Paul Thurmond in the primary runoff election.